OAFE: your #1 source for toy reviews

 I want to make one thing clear right away: movie Daredevil has absolutely no reused parts.

-As I said in my Spider-Man Classics Daredevil review, DD has long been one of my favorite characters.
+As previously mentioned in my Spider-Man Classics Daredevil review, DD has long been one of my favorite characters.
 Thus, when the movie got the greenlight, I was really looking forward to it.
 It stars one big DD fan (Ben Affleck), is directed by another (Mark Steven Johnson) and has a cameo from yet another (go see it).

 I was disappointed to learn that there would be no official movie line of figures.
-Only a standalone DD as a Wal*Mart exclusive.
+Only a standalone DD as a Wal*Mart exclusive, released alongside Marvel Legends Series 3.
 As DD started to turn up across the country, fans were complaining that ToyBiz was once again up to its old tricks, reusing molds to make new figures.

-The charge was that DD was built from X-Men movie figures: Magneto's torso, Cyclops' legs, etc. But see, that's why you come to OAFEnet for your information; Daredevil does not re-use ANY parts.
-He's 100% new sculpt, from horn to toe.
-I'm not really sure who started the rumor, but man oh man, are they ever dumb.
+The charge was that DD was built from X-Men movie figures: Magneto's torso, Cyclops' legs, etc. But see, that's why you come to OAFEnet for your information; Daredevil does not re-use any parts.
+He's 100% new, from horn to toe.
+I'm not really sure who started the rumor, but man oh man, are they ever dumb!

 While movie Daredevil looks great with his Spider-Man Classics brothers, he doesn't stack up in the articulation department.
 While he has 25 points of movement, he's still surprisingly static.
 His hips and shoulders are just peg joints, a fact that really hurts his poseability.
 He's got a ball-jointed head, but that just means he can look all around while standing still.